 A REPOSITORY For WATER / a collective consideration of water through the use of multiple formats.

 - multi-media work of local and more distant artists: Liz Carter, bobbi denton, Tom Elliott + Angela Somerset, Kim Holmes, Spencer Sheehan-Kalina, Bran Mackie, Gabrielle Moore, Renee Poisson, Sara Vipond, Claire Sanford, Project Watershed (Emily Carr student collaboration).

 - water samples, stories, water-colour paintings and drawings created by numerous individuals and community collaborators

 Collected water samples from various sites include one from Russia, sent to CVAG by Claire Sanford.
 Claire is originally from Texada Island and was residing in Siberia where she filled a vodka bottle with water from Lake Baikal, the largest freshwater lake by volume in the world.
 It’s considered the world’s oldest and deepest lake, reaching a maximum depth of 1,642m.

 WATER CYCLES / presents the arts-based environmental research by Beachcomber Academy students and educators.
 Their research considers the implications of the cycles of tides and geological + aquarian eras of their school site.

 Video slideshow: WATER CYCLES

 DRAWING WATER / presents the arts-based explorations by Queneesh Elementary students + muralist Jason Craft.
 Students (K- Grade 6), educators, and artist Jason Craft, worked together to create the concept for the new mural in the welcome foyer of Queneesh Elementary.
 The imagery reflects the watery world that the Comox Valley is steeped in.

 Christine VanderRee, principal, Queenesh Elementary School describes the project:

 “Last spring, Queneesh Elementary PAC supported the replacement of the mural in the school’s two-story high foyer.
 Once we connected with Jason Craft, and saw examples of his incredible work, we began the mural making process.
 Jason spent time learning about our school culture and our Q compass, the symbol that represents of school’s values.

-Over the summer, Jason painted our compass and the remain walls were a blank canvas.
+Over the summer, Jason painted our compass and the remaining walls were a blank canvas.
 He then began his design process.